The Merchant's Guild

 • After 4 months’ work, an Operator/Apprentice may petition the Owner to be made a Co-Owner for no cost, gaining all the benefits given to Owners; if the proposal is accepted by the Owner, future decision making is made by majority vote (Guildmaster determines how to break ties)

-Upkeep Costs: After you’ve paid your License cost in full (but not before), a merchant owes coin at the end of each harvest, payable to the Organizers: 9 gold+ 3 gold per additional operator/apprentice or co-Owner.
-This is represented as operational costs, taxes, or even kickbacks to keep your stand running.
 This Upkeep value can be deducted by making approved Charitable Contributions.
-This style of playing the Merchant Game is for the risk-averse, desiring to limit costs.
+This style of playing the Merchant Game is for the risk-averse, desiring to limit (or even eliminate) costs.
 The Upkeep value can instead be increased by Dubious Dealings.
-This approach is higher risk but offers greater potential for profit, dealing in the Black Market.
+This approach is higher risk but offers stronger benefits, such as dealing with the Black Market.

 This vendor may not offer any one good or service over 10 Silver Pieces.
-They also may not accept Electrum or Gems as payment.
+They also may not accept Gems as payment.
 A Merchant may expend a Dubious Dealings token (see below) to ignore these limitations for one transaction of one good/service-- or two Dubious Dealings tokens for one entire event.

 Responsibilities